Overlooking and Privacy Planning Objections

 Advice on Valid Grounds for Objection

-Clear explanation of which concerns are material in planning terms.
-This could also be overshadowing, loss of employment land or Green Belt matters.
+Clear explanation of which privacy concerns are material in planning terms.

 Professional Written Objection

-A structured, persuasive objection letter with references to applicable Local Plan Policies.
+A structured, persuasive objection letter referencing relevant Local Plan policies and design guidance.

 Support for Neighbour and Community Groups